ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 #### Step 7b: Verify the Newly Purchased Uniq

 After entering your account name and setting the correct network endpoint, scroll down to view your Uniqs.
-Here, you should see the newly purchased Uniq with ID 303221 from Uniq Factory 4243.
+Here, you should see the newly purchased Uniq from Uniq Factory 4243.

 ![](./images/purchase-user-uniq-explorer-show-uniqs.png)